-Option 3: A privatized system of housing finance with FHA, USDA and VA assistance for low- and moderate-income borrowers and catastrophic reinsurance behind significant private capital.
+Option 3: A privatized system of housing finance with FHA, USDA and VA assistance for low-and moderate-income borrowers and catastrophic reinsurance behind significant private capital.

-As policymakers debate and choose among these options, they will be making difficult trade-offs between providing broad access to mortgages for all households with risks to taxpayers and market stability and resiliency.
+As policy makers debate and choose among these options, they will be making difficult trade-offs between providing broad access to mortgages for all households with risks to taxpayers and market stability and resiliency.
 Another set of difficult trade-offs will be involved in the phasing of these reforms: ensuring housing market recovery will need to be balanced with long-term reform of the entire housing finance structure.

-In addition, questions emerge related to regulatory reforms that are under consideration which are likely to affect FHA's role going forward.
-These reforms are detailed in the Qualified Residential Mortgage (QRM) proposed rule, the QM proposed rule, and Basel III capital proposed rules for financial institutions.
+In addition there are questions related to regulatory reforms that are under consideration which are likely to impact FHA's role going forward.
+These are the Qualified Residential Mortgage proposed rule (QRM), the Qualified Mortgage proposed rule (QM), and Basel III capital proposed rules for financial institutions.
 The outcomes of these rulemakings could affect how and at what price the conventional market will be able to serve future homebuyers of varying credit risk profiles.
-If FHA continues to perform its traditional role of serving those creditworthy, lower wealth households not well served by the conventional market, these rules could affect the size of the potential FHA market.
+If FHA continues to perform its traditional role of serving those creditworthy, lower wealth households not well served by the conventional market, these rules could impact the size of the potential FHA market.